Kenneth Arnold’s UFO encounter with crescent-shaped silver objects while flying near Mt. Rainier on June 24, 1947 inspired the term “flying saucer.”

 Pilot Kenneth Arnold with a sketch of one of the UFOs he saw near Mt.
 Rainier in 1947

 Pilot Kenneth Arnold was flying near Mt.
-Rainier on June 24, 1947, when he witnessed nine shiny aircraft unlike anything he had seen before.
+Rainier in Washington state on June 24, 1947, when he witnessed nine shiny aircraft unlike anything he had seen before.
 Arnold described eight of the objects as thin, flat, pie-pan, or disk-shaped, while the ninth was a crescent coming to a point in the back.
 They were flying ahead of him in formation, moving erratically.
-In interviews, he described the motion like a kite-tail in the wind, or a saucer skipping on the water.
-He calculated their speed to be approximately 1,200 miles an hour.
-Although he had an eerie feeling, Arnold didn’t believe he had seen some kind of alien craft, he just thought it was some experimental new jet.

-Newspapers around the US and Canada reported 853 sightings of unidentified, saucer-like craft in 1947, at least 250 of which have been deemed credible due to the reputation of the sources or the accuracy of the details reported.
+1947 became a banner year for UFO reports.
+Newspapers around the US and Canada reported 853 sightings of unidentified, saucer-like craft, at least 250 of which have been deemed credible by investigators due to the reputation of the sources or the accuracy of the details reported.

 Arnold’s sighting is commemorated every year on June 24th as Flying Saucer Day.